IntrusivePenDesperateSword/Sap-bot/README.md

-# Sap-bot
+# EmojiBot
-My attempt at a discord bot
+A Discord bot for switching in and out emoji as requested